iklobato/iklobato-nvim-config-python/README.md

 2. Format JSON: `<leader>xj` (Format as JSON)
 3. Copy JSON structure: Select JSON, use for creating serializers
 4. Create serializer: Open `serializers.py`, use JSON structure as reference
-5. Validate: Use CodeCompanion (`<leader>ac`) to ask "Create a DRF serializer for this JSON structure"
+5. Validate: Press `<leader>aa` to show Avante AI sidebar and ask "Create a DRF serializer for this JSON structure"

 ### Project Navigation for Python